deckerego/Macropad_4chord_MIDI/README.md

 | Press | Press |       | Diminshed Chord    |
 | Press | Press | Press | Augmented Chord    |

-When played each chord also has an accompanying bass chord, where the 1st and 5th are played one octave lower.
+Each chord also has an accompanying bass chord, where the 1st and 5th one octave lower are played alongside the chord.
+This can be configured to be just the root, or the 3rd, or disabled entirely in `settings.py`.

+AutoChord mode also allows you to arpeggiate chords, so that there is a slight delay between each note as it is played.
+This works well with guitar voices, since it provides a more realistic strum-like effect.
+This can be configured within the [MIDI Controls](#midi-controls) configuration screen, and defaults can be configured within `settings.py`.

 ### Highlight Scales (Melody Mode)